12 Meanings

 I can't see the lines

-I used to think i could read between
+I used to think I could read between

-Perhaps my brains have turned to san
+Perhaps my brains have turned to sand

 Oh me oh my